cvasilak/katacoda-scenarios/pelion-device-simulator/step1.md

 > If you've already obtained an API Key from Pelion portal, feel free to skip to the next step.

 Before starting the simulator and connect to Pelion Device Management, we need to create an _API Key_ from the Pelion portal.
-The key would be used during bootstrapping to provision automatically a [developer certificate](https://www.pelion.com/docs/device-management/current/provisioning-process/provisioning-development-devices.html) on behalf of us and use it thereafter to connect to the device management service.
+The key would be used during bootstrapping by the simulator to automatically provision a [developer certificate](https://www.pelion.com/docs/device-management/current/provisioning-process/provisioning-development-devices.html) on behalf of us and use it thereafter to connect to the device management service.

 > NOTE: If you've not yet created an account to Pelion IoT platform, please visit our [signup page](https://os.mbed.com/pelion-free-tier/?utm_source=pelion-homepage) and follow the instructions.